cho-groq/translation-dubbing/README.md

 ## Setup

-Clone the repository and navigate to the backend folder:
+Clone the repository and navigate to the main folder:

-`cd backend`
+`cd translation-dubbing`

 Create and activate a virtual environment: